RF Code provides the main integration point at the application layer.

-Application Layer Integration (Asset Manager)
+Application Layer Integration (CenterScape/Asset Manager)

 - Pros: Least complex integration point.
-Makes complete asset data for all tagged assets available for consumption, including any custom data about assets stored in the AM database.
+Makes complete asset data for all tagged assets available for consumption, including any custom data about assets stored in the CS/AM database.
 Complete historical data reporting.
 Useful if user has an application that requires an accurate list of assets and their locations such as CMDB or asset repository database.
 Also useful for users that do not wish to employ developers to write custom software that will integrate Middleware/Location Engine level integration data with a backend system, or that have a limited amount of time to get functional.

-- Description: Interface specification provides means to read processed and filtered tag events and location data as it is reported by the Zone Manager software application.
+- Description: Interface specification provides means to read processed and filtered real-time location and sensor data from RF Code tags.